 Part 3: Loan closing occurs 55-60 days from signed application unless the request is rushed due to a tight timeline for acquisitions and loan maturities

 Walker & Dunlop has been operating in the multifamily finance space for over 80 years.
-Our team of experts has unparalleled knowledge of small balance lending, so if there are additional questions, you would like answered do not hesitate to reach out to an expert in your region or get a quote now.
+Our team of experts has unparalleled knowledge of small balance lending, so if there are additional questions, you would like answered do not hesitate to reach out to an expert in your region or request a quote now.